The Human Truth Foundation

 Health:

 Burundi has some poor policies and cultural issues which cause some public health problems.
-Burundi comes in the best 20 in its smoking rate30.
-It does better than average for its food aid and health contributions and WHO compliance31, its adolescent birth rate20 and in its immunizations take-up32.
-But, things still need to improve in Burundi.
-Burundi does worse than average in its alcohol consumption rate33 and in its average life expectancy11.
-And finally, it falls into the worst-performing 20 in terms of its fertility rate14.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Burundi comes in the best 20 in terms of its smoking rate30.
+It does better than average in terms of its food aid and health contributions and WHO compliance31 and in its immunizations take-up32.
+Burundi doesn't do so well in other areas.
+Burundi does worse than average in its alcohol consumption rate33, its adolescent birth rate34 (still good for Africa) and in its average life expectancy11.
+And finally, it falls into the worst 20 when it comes to its fertility rate14.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Burundi in 1990 was the tenth lowest in the world, at 44.9yrs.
 But it improved greatly, by +17.5yrs, in the 30 years from then, well over double the global average improvement of +7.9yrs.
 Burundi's peak fertility rate was 7.39 in 1989.

 Life Expectancy